Industry News

 Define roles

-Defining roles makes it possible to clarify responsibilities in the process.
-Each contributor knows when to act.
+Defining roles helps clarify responsibilities in the process.
+Each person involved knows when to act.

-This organisation makes it possible to meet the needs of marketing teams and improve overall performance in the long term.
+This organisation meets the needs of marketing teams and improves overall performance in the long term.

 Smartevo: a tool for managing proofing